gcclinux/woodlandminers/README.md

 - 📦 **Item Drops** - Trees drop resources when destroyed
 - 🔄 **Network Sync** - Inventory synchronized across multiplayer sessions
 - ⏱️ **Hunger Accumulation** - Hunger increases by 1% every 60 seconds; death occurs at 100% hunger

+#### Free World Mode
+- 🎨 **Creative Exploration** - Activate Free World mode to receive 250 of each item type instantly
+- 🚫 **No Save Restrictions** - All save functionality is disabled to prevent inventory persistence
+- 🎮 **Perfect for Creativity** - Explore and build without resource constraints or survival pressure
+- 👑 **Host-Only Activation** - In multiplayer, only the host can activate Free World for all players
+- ⚠️ **Session-Only** - Free World state resets when you exit the game

 #### Multiplayer
 - 🌐 **Dedicated Server** - Standalone server with configurable settings